 Moisture for me is key!
 It is for this reason that I’ve invested in a few key hydrating facial oils.
-My current favorites are: tamanu oil, avocado oil, rosehip oil, and the Balancing Face Oil blend by Beautycounter.
+My current favorites are: tamanu oil, avocado oil, rosehip oil, and the Brightening Face Oil blend by BeautyCounter.

 Each of these oils keeps my skin happy and healthy.
 They absorb well, hydrate like nobody’s business, and help provide balance to my combination skin.